cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     1. Click on the little triangular icon next to "Services" to open the sub folder.
 Make sure "My Services", "Workloads" and "Request" are selected.

-    1. Click on the little triangular icon next to "Catalogs Explorer" and make sure everything except "Service Catalogs" is not selected.
+    1. Click on the little triangular icon next to "Catalogs Explorer" and make sure only "Service Catalogs" is selected.

     The resulting dialog should look like this: